eseblis/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-My research interests include Natural Language Processing, especially Natural Language Understanding and Automatic Text Summarization.
+My research interests include Machine Learning and Natural Language Processing, especially Natural Language Understanding and Automatic Text Summarization.
+Currently, I am investigating how to detect and extract user-informed relevant information from online health forums so that I can apply this knowledge to the improvement of the task of Automatic Text Summarization using Deep Learning techniques.